hemanth2110/Ex-04_CNS/README.md

 # RESULT:
-  Thus the N-Stalker Vulnerability Assessment Tool was downloaded and  the features were explored successfully.
+  Thus the N-Stalker Vulnerability Assessment Tool was downloaded and  the features were explored successfully...